Rosana Paulino: Background

-Art Influences
+Art influences

 As an artist in her early days, she realized the limitations of drawing and began to use other media types such as photography and engravings.
 She used personal family photograph archives as the inspiration for several of her exhibits.
 She thought that Black women fell into the background of society, not seen nor heard, and were unable to defend themselves.
 The inspiration for her early exhibit, Assentamento(s), was the historical archives of photographs of Black women in Brazil by a Swiss zoologist and Harvard professor, Louis Agassiz.
 Paulino saw the limitations of these photographs and how they de-humanized and objectified the women without acknowledging their lives or struggle.
 She re-created an artwork using the photograph of one woman and gave her agency, a name, a story, and a history.
 Her focus was on understanding the lasting marks of colonialism and slavery on Brazilian society, particularly towards Black women.
 Her interests, as can be seen in her many works, include autobiographies, biology, flora and fauna, and topics centered on history.

+Awards

+Paulino was awarded the inaugural 2024 Munch Award for Artistic Freedom.
+She also received the Konex Award from Argentina in 2022.

-Notable Exhibitions
+Notable exhibitions

 Assentamento(s)

 Assentamento(s) is an art project by Rosana Paulino where she examines how the Black female body is interwoven in the history of Brazil.
 Paulino disassembles and re-assembles the historical photographs of Black women by Swiss zoologist and Harvard professor, Louis Agassiz, in an effort to refazimento or ‘remake’ their narrative in Brazilian society.
 Paulino transposes these images onto a fabric and uses a multi-media approach where she cuts and re-assembles pieces with stitching.
 The photographs by Agassiz objectify and de-humanize the Black women, denying them names, a story, or a history.
 Paulino gives agency and identity to the women, enlarging Agassiz’s photographs to true size and stitching biological organs in color to their bodies.
 She acknowledges the struggles and scars of colonialism and racism through the rough stitching of misaligned sections of the fabric.
 Paulino encourages the viewer to contemplate the history of Black women in Brazil and how they “continue to be treated as second-class citizens, subject to cycles of oppression”.